 Today, we rely on pharmaceuticals to help us with both physical and mental issues.
 Have a sinus headache?
-Run to the local pharmacy for an over the counter solution.
+Run to the local pharmacy for an over-the-counter solution.
 Maybe you have ADHD and take a tablet daily to help you through the day.
 Depression is another mental issue that can be solved with a substance to help balance out our chemicals.
 But what if there is more to medicine than a pill that can be bought or prescribed?
 If there was a way to avoid exposure to substance consumption, would you take it?
 Exercise may be the most underestimated and unappreciated medicinal experiences we have.
 Physical activity can treat many ailments and even help prevent illnesses that we suffer from.
-Our bodies are constantly working, day and night to sustain us.
-Lungs give us oxygen, hearts pump blood, and without even being told to.
-The many different health benefits of exercise keep those things working well and doesn’t require a prescription.
+Our bodies are constantly working day and night to sustain us.
+Lungs give us oxygen, hearts pump blood, all without even being told to.
+The many different health benefits of exercise keep those things working well without requiring a prescription.

 If asked, most people would say they workout because they want to love what they see when standing in front of a mirror, naked.
 There is nothing wrong with loving the way your body looks.
 Especially if you put in the work to get your body to look a certain way.
 However, everyone has a different body type.
 Never compare your body to someone else’s.

 Still, being fit is healthy and carrying around extra weight is harmful to our joints, hearts, and lungs.
 An added bonus to all of the health benefits of exercise is emotional well-being.
 When we look good, we feel good and no pill can give you that type of good feeling.